raspberrypilearning/c3-wolfram-rock-paper-scissors/en/step_6.md

  --- /task ---

-We can also use `Grid` to build a nice interface.
+You can also use `Grid` to make a nice interface.

-Let's take a look at an example of `Grid`.
+Here is an example of `Grid`:

 ```
 Grid[{{"hello", "goodbye"}, {"bye", "hi"}}]